avijs332/GPT/README.md

 use `ssh` in the powershell to connect to the remote server, `ssh <inner ip>`.
 Now you are connected to the server!

+## Upload files
+So to upload files to the remote, you must use the sftp protocol.
+I found the vscode sftp extension to be the easiest option, you are welcome to use whatever you want.
+But remember that ssh and sftp are the only supported protocols!

 ## useful stuff
 ### screen
 cool software to have 'multiple screens' in the terminal